 An Event to Remember for Contemporary Fiction Lovers

-Our 43nd Annual PEN/Faulkner Award Celebration on May 11, 2023 honored this year’s distinguished books and authors.
-This exquisite literary evening featured presentations by our judges; original readings by our winner and four finalists; and a celebration of Terry Gross, our 2023 PEN/Faulkner Literary Champion.
+Our 44th Annual PEN/Faulkner Award Celebration on May 2, 2024 will honor this year’s distinguished books and authors.
+This exquisite literary evening will feature presentations by our judges; original readings by our winner and four finalists; and a celebration of David Baldacci, our 2024 PEN/Faulkner Literary Champion.

 PEN/Faulkner Award Winner